-There has been much discussion among creationists concerning the flora, fauna and climate of the world before it was utterly destroyed by the global Flood described in the seventh chapter of Genesis.
+Much discussion exists among creationists concerning the flora, fauna, and climate of the world before its utter destruction by the global Flood.
 But what was the world like immediately after the Flood?
-Since the Bible’s specific details on this period of time are scant, creation geologists must turn to the fossil and rock records for a better understanding of how our planet recovered from the greatest cataclysm in its history.
+The Bible’s specific details on this period of time are scant.
+Creation geologists must turn, then, to the fossil and rock records.
+They must glean from here a better understanding of how our planet recovered from the greatest cataclysm in its history.

-Geologist John Whitmore and Paul Garner [1] did just such research on the Green River Formation (GRF), a series of fossil deposits situated in three low-lying areas at the eastern base of the Rocky Mountains in Wyoming, Utah and Colorado.
-These deposits occur on top of the thick and uniform sediments that carpet the continents and are attributed to the global Flood by many creation geologists, but they are below those of the Ice Age that followed the Flood.
-This would indicate that the GRF is a series of early post-Flood deposits.
-There are no human fossils found in the GRF, which probably means they pre-date the Babel dispersion (Genesis 11), seeing as all humans were located in the Plains of Shinar up until that time.
+Geologist John Whitmore and Paul Garner [1] did just such research on the Green River Formation (GRF).
+This series of fossil deposits is situated in three low-lying areas at the eastern base of the Rocky Mountains.
+These areas are located in Wyoming, Utah, and Colorado.
+These deposits occur on top of the thick and uniform sediments that carpet the continents.
+Many creation geologists attribute these layers to the global Flood.
+But why would they rest below layers of the Ice Age that followed the Flood?
+This order of layers indicates that the GRF is instead a series of early post-Flood deposits.
+There are no human fossils found in the GRF.
+This probably means they pre-date the Babel dispersion (Genesis 11).
+Up until that time, after all, all humans were located in the Plains of Shinar.

 Dr. Whitmore has interpreted the GRF deposits as the remnants of at least three intermountain lakes: Lake Gosiute, Lake Uinta, and Fossil Lake.
-Fossils of bird tracks, bird nests, stromatolites (boulder-looking colonies of bacteria), and large caddis fly mounds are found along the perimeters of the basins (the lakeshores).
+Researchers find fossils of bird tracks, bird nests, stromatolites (boulder-looking colonies of bacteria), and large caddis fly mounds along the perimeters of the basins (the lakeshores).
 Numerous fossils of fish and other freshwater creatures dominate the fossil record within what would have been the deeper regions of the lake.
-Contrary to popular belief, most GRF fish fossils are not perfectly preserved, as they often show various stages of decay; nevertheless, the details on the ones that are well-preserved are exquisite.
+Contrary to popular belief, most GRF fish fossils are not perfectly preserved, as they often show various stages of decay.
+Nevertheless, the details on the few well-preserved ones are exquisite.
 Some were buried and fossilized in the act of swallowing other fish!

 Species | Genera | Families | Orders | |